Magic Mirror (Snow White): The 10th Kingdom

-In the TV miniseries The 10th Kingdom, a magic mirror is a key element of the plot, as protagonists Tony and Virginia Lewis travel from New York into the fairy-tale realm via a traveling mirror, which they subsequently lose and must spend the rest of the series searching for, while their enemy, the evil Queen and protégé of Snow White's deceased stepmother, spies on them with other magic mirrors.
-The travelling mirror that brought them to this world is destroyed in an accident, but an old mirror referred to as Gustav- which can only communicate and respond to queries made in rhyme- reveals that there were two other travelling mirrors made, with one sunk at the bottom of the ocean and the other in the possession of the Queen.
-With the Queen's defeat, Virginia returns to New York through the Queen's travelling mirror, although Tony decides to remain in the fairy-tale realm to enjoy his new status as a hero.
+In the TV miniseries The 10th Kingdom, a magic mirror is a key element of the plot, as protagonists Tony and Virginia Lewis travel from New York into the fairy-tale realm via a traveling mirror.
+After they subsequently lose the mirror, they spend the rest of the series searching for it while their enemy, the evil Queen and protégé of Snow White's deceased stepmother, spies on them using other magic mirrors.
+The travelling mirror that brought them to the world is destroyed in an accident, but an old mirror referred to as Gustav, which can only communicate and respond to queries made in rhyme, reveals that there were two other travelling mirrors made, with one sunk at the bottom of the ocean and the other in the possession of the Queen.
+Following the Queen's defeat, Virginia returns to New York through her travelling mirror, while Tony decides to remain in the fairy-tale realm to enjoy his new status as a hero.

 Broom-Stick Bunny

-Broom-Stick Bunny (1956).
-This Warner Bros. cartoon was the second appearance of Witch Hazel.
-She also has a magic mirror, but its job is to assure her she is the ugliest one of all.
-"Magic mirror on the wall, who's the ugliest of them all?"
-The mirror answers, "By my troth, I do avow, there's none that's uglier than thou."
+In the Warner Bros. cartoon Broom-Stick Bunny (1956), Witch Hazel uses a magic mirror that assures her she is the ugliest one of all.
 Bugs Bunny then shows up dressed in a Halloween costume, which fools both Witch Hazel and the mirror.
-"You were the ugliest, tis true; but that creep is uglier far than you!"

 Faerie Tale Theatre

-The mirror in Faerie Tale Theatre was portrayed by Vincent Price, whose face appeared as if mounted on the top of the mirror (in reality, Price stuck his face through a hole).
-This mirror, as did all of the Queen's other mirrors, turned black as she found out that Snow White was alive.
+The mirror in Faerie Tale Theatre was portrayed by Vincent Price, whose face appeared as if mounted on the top of the mirror; in reality, Price stuck his face through a hole.
+This mirror, as did all of the Queen's other mirrors, turns black after she learns that Snow White was alive.

 Sesame Street

-The Magic Mirror appeared in Episode 685 of Sesame Street with the Magic Mirror's face being the face of Jerry Nelson.
+The Magic Mirror appeared in Episode 685 of Sesame Street, with the Magic Mirror's face being the face of Jerry Nelson.
 In the "Sesame Street News Flash" segment, Kermit the Frog interviews the Magic Mirror on which question the evil witch will ask him and tells Kermit that it is the same question where the Snow White answer "drives her up the wall."
 The witch asks the Magic Mirror who is the fairest in the land, has two beautiful eyes, is green, wearing a hat, wielding a microphone, and is in the same room as the Magic Mirror.
 The Magic Mirror states that Kermit the Frog is the fairest.
 The witch then notices Kermit the Frog hiding behind the curtain and states that he is good-looking.